zlago/zlago/README.md

 ### profile picture
-if for any weird reason you would like your art to be my profile pic, dm me on discord about it, if i like it itll be my discord pfp, maybe on other platforms too, the github pfp should forever remain as the 8x8 cat thing though..
+if for any weird reason you would like your art to be my profile pic, dm me on discord about it, if i like it itll be my discord pfp, maybe on other platforms too.. but the github pfp shall forever remain as the 2 color 8x8 thing

 if youre unsure on how to draw zlago, well i dont really have a ref sheet but we should be able to figure something out